-- Knowledge of subject matter - Awareness of current developments and research in the discipline - Demonstration of effective oral and written communication with students, including the ability to respond effectively to student questions and comments - Effective use of teaching methods appropriate to the subject matter and course objectives - Demonstrated ability to effectively and consistently organize and prepare courses and class meetings in accordance with the course outline of record - Demonstrated ability to evaluate student work fairly and effectively - Ability to create and maintain a classroom atmosphere of mutual respect and regard - 11.3.4.3 Non-Classroom Assignment (Librarians, Counselors, Learning Disabilities Specialists, and Special Assignments) - Ability to effectively resolve problems between the faculty member and students - Ability to make referrals to appropriate student support services - Knowledge and appropriate utilization of community resources - Knowledge of area of expertise - Awareness of current developments and research in the field - Demonstration of effective oral and written communication with students, including the ability to respond effectively to student questions and comments - Effective use of methods appropriate to area of assignment - Demonstrated ability to effectively and consistently organize and prepare for day-to-day work and ongoing initiatives - Ability to create and maintain a workplace of mutual respect and regard - 11.3.4.4 Professional Responsibilities Evaluation - Ability to work consistently in a constructive, professional manner that fosters collegiality among faculty, staff, managers, administrators, and students - Demonstrated commitment to and enthusiasm for the profession, the college, and student success - Demonstrated ability to accurately collect and report final grades, census rosters, and other documentation in a timely manner - Demonstrated adherence to District policies and procedures
+- Knowledge of subject matter - Awareness of current developments and research in the discipline - Demonstration of effective oral and written communication with students, including the ability to respond effectively to student questions and comments - Effective use of teaching methods appropriate to the subject matter and course objectives - Demonstrated ability to effectively and consistently organize and prepare courses and class meetings in accordance with the course outline of record - Demonstrated ability to evaluate student work fairly and effectively - Ability to create and maintain a classroom atmosphere of mutual respect and regard - 11.3.4.3 Non-Classroom Assignment (Librarians, Counselors, Learning Disabilities Specialists, and Special Assignments) - Ability to effectively resolve problems between the faculty member and students - Ability to make referrals to appropriate student support services - Knowledge and appropriate utilization of community resources - Knowledge of area of expertise - Awareness of current developments and research in the field - Demonstration of effective oral and written communication with students, including the ability to respond effectively to student questions and comments - Effective use of methods appropriate to area of assignment - Demonstrated ability to effectively and consistently organize and prepare for day-to-day work and ongoing initiatives - Ability to create and maintain a workplace of mutual respect and regard - 11.3.4.4 Professional Responsibilities Evaluation

-- Use course, program and institutional learning outcome assessment results to inform improvements in student learning. - Demonstrated ability to work collegially and collaboratively within accreditation standards - Use of district-provided email - 11.3.5 Associate Faculty Evaluation Committee (AFEC) - 11.3.5.1 An AFEC evaluates all aspects of an associate faculty member's job performance. - 11.3.5.2 The AFEC will consist of 1-3 people.
+- Ability to work consistently in a constructive, professional manner that fosters collegiality among faculty, staff, managers, administrators, and students - Demonstrated commitment to and enthusiasm for the profession, the college, and student success - Demonstrated ability to accurately collect and report final grades, census rosters, and other documentation in a timely manner - Demonstrated adherence to District policies and procedures - Use course, program and institutional learning outcome assessment results to inform improvements in student learning. - Demonstrated ability to work collegially and collaboratively within accreditation standards - Use of district-provided email - When under contract, usually responds to email inquiries from District administrators sent to an official CR email address in a timely manner (i.e., within 3 work days). - 11.3.5 Associate Faculty Evaluation Committee (AFEC) - 11.3.5.1 An AFEC evaluates all aspects of an associate faculty member's job performance. - 11.3.5.2 The AFEC will consist of 1-3 people.
 The CIO or designee normally functions as chair of the AFEC.
 The CIO's designee may be either an administrator or a tenured faculty member.
 The CIO/designee and the evaluatee may each request one additional peer faculty evaluator to serve on the AFEC.
 For the purpose of evaluation, "peer" is defined as a Tenured or Probationary Tenure-Track faculty member currently employed by the District.
 The AFEC must consist of at least one faculty member.